openshift/installer/docs/user/zvm/install_upi.md

 * OpenShift reserved

     All the machines require connectivity to reserved port ranges 10250-12252 and 9000-9999 on every other machine for OpenShift platform components.

-### Connectivity during machine boot

-All the RHCOS machines require network in `initramfs` during boot to fetch Ignition config from the Machine Config Server [machine-config-server].

 ## DNS requirements